palantir/pkg/uuid/internal/uuid/README.md

-**conjure-go note**: This package was adapted from https://github.com/google/uuid/tree/v1.1.0 to minimize external dependencies of generated code.
+**Provenance**: This package was adapted from https://github.com/google/uuid/tree/v1.1.0 to minimize external dependencies of generated code.
 We use a subset of the API and have removed all references to non-V4 UUIDs.